variegated-coffee/open-lcc-board/README.md

 This revision hasn't been completely manufactured, and I don't intend to do that either.
 I have ordered non-assembled PCBs, and will verify that the OR-ing controller design works as intended.

+**The first attempt att verifying the OR-ing controller design was a failure.
+As of right now, you shouldn't order R2B.**

 #### Changes from R2B

 * Replaced the Schottky Diodes with two LM5050-1 OR-ing controllers.